-Prior to this project, The Community Weathering Station’s first outings were market stalls at Groundswell in Bingara on September 7/8, at the Armidale Farmer’s Market on September 15, Lake Zot Breakfast (26th October) and Black Gully Festival on November 9 in 2019, and the Weathering Everything: Mini-Symposium at UNE on 3-4th March, 2020.
+The Community Weathering Station was devised in 2019 during Armidale’s first major drought event.
+THe idea was as a place for sharing feelings of fear and anxiety, and learning practices that could reshape one’s approach to the drought.
+The first outings were market stalls at Groundswell in Bingara on September 7/8 2019, at the Armidale Farmer’s Market on September 15, Lake Zot Breakfast (26th October) and Black Gully Festival on November 9 in 2019, and the Weathering Everything: Mini-Symposium at UNE on 3-4th March, 2020.
 Read about these on the Blog!

 The Community Weathering Station is a settler-led project on Anaiwan land.
 We pay our respects to original custodians past and present.
 In rethinking town water practices at CoWS, we acknowledge Indigenous water and land sovereignty; this sovereignty was never ceded.